toppa/Post-to-Post-Links-II/readme.txt

 1. The modal dialog for selecting your link destination

 == Changelog ==

+= 1.1.1 = Bug fix: the admin-ajax.php url resolution fix in 1.0.3 only worked when in the HTML editor; now also fixed for the Visual editor

 = 1.1 = For posts not yet published (pending, future, or draft) don't link to them.
 Instead show the link text along with a note saying the post is not published yet (with both inside a css class for custom styling)